The author is a guitarist and bassist with over 35 years of experience as a musician.

 Should you start with an electric or acoustic guitar?
 There are pros and cons to each.
 My advice is always to pick whichever most motivates you to play.
-In a nutshell: Acoustic guitar is generally more affordable to start out on, where electric guitar is a bit easier to play.
+In a nutshell: Acoustic guitar is generally more affordable to start out on, whereas electric guitar is a bit easier to play.
 The choice is yours and there is no wrong answer.

 Also look for the FS800, which is a similar instrument with a slightly smaller concert-style body.
 If you choose to start out on acoustic guitar either is a great choice!